-We know that the Crete Project is a trophy site and there are few such opportunities today in the Med and which could thus lead to a lot of interest being generated.
+We know that the Crete Project is a trophy site and there are few such opportunities today in the Med.
 The vast size of this untouched site and the low build density does provide the real possibility of Phase II and Phase III developments at a later stage, which must be in the minds of all potential partners.